cloudfoundry/community/toc/rfc/rfc-draft-app-to-app-mtls-routing.md

 ## Summary

-Enable authenticated and authorized app-to-app communication via GoRouter using mutual TLS (mTLS).
-Applications connect to a shared internal domain (e.g., `apps.mtls.internal`), resolvable only from within CF, where GoRouter requires client certificates, validates caller identity, and enforces per-route access control before forwarding requests.
+Enable per-domain mutual TLS (mTLS) on GoRouter with optional identity extraction and authorization enforcement.
+Operators configure domains that require client certificates, specify how to handle the XFCC header, and optionally enable platform-enforced access control.

+This infrastructure supports multiple use cases: authenticated CF app-to-app communication via internal domains (e.g., `apps.mtls.internal`), external client certificate validation for partner integrations, and cross-CF federation between installations.

-This follows the same default-deny model as container-to-container network policies: all traffic is blocked unless explicitly allowed.
+For CF app-to-app routing, this follows the same default-deny model as container-to-container network policies: all traffic is blocked unless explicitly allowed.

 ## Problem

 Cloud Foundry applications can communicate via external routes (through GoRouter) or container-to-container networking (direct).
-Neither option provides authenticated app-to-app communication with platform-enforced authorization:
+Neither provides per-domain mTLS requirements with platform-enforced authorization:

 - **External routes**: Traffic leaves the VPC to reach the load balancer, adding latency and cost.
-GoRouter's client certificate settings are global, so enabling strict mTLS breaks external clients.
+GoRouter's client certificate settings are global—enabling strict mTLS for one domain affects all domains.
-- **C2C networking**: Requires `network.write` permission (often unavailable to developers), lacks load balancing and observability, and has no identity forwarding.
+- **C2C networking**: Requires [`network.write` scope](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#grant-permissions), which is not granted to space developers by default—operators must set [`enable_space_developer_self_service: true`](https://github.com/cloudfoundry/cf-networking-release/blob/develop/jobs/policy-server/spec).
+Also lacks load balancing, observability, and identity forwarding.

-**The gap**: There is no way for applications to communicate securely through GoRouter where:
-- Only CF applications can connect (mTLS with instance identity)
-- Traffic stays internal (no load balancer round-trip)
-- The platform enforces which apps can call which routes
-- Standard GoRouter features work (load balancing, retries, observability)
+This RFC addresses several use cases that require per-domain mTLS:

+1. **CF app-to-app routing**: Applications need authenticated internal communication where only CF apps can connect (via instance identity), traffic stays internal, the platform enforces which apps can call which routes, and standard GoRouter features work (load balancing, retries, observability).

+2. **External client certificates**: Some platforms need to validate client certificates from external systems (partner integrations, IoT devices) on specific domains without affecting other domains or requiring CF-specific identity handling.

+3. **Cross-CF federation**: Applications on one CF installation need to securely communicate with applications on another CF installation, each with its own CA and GUID namespace.

+**The gap**: GoRouter has no mechanism for requiring mTLS on specific domains while leaving others unaffected, and no way to enforce authorization rules at the route level based on caller identity.

-Authentication alone is insufficient.
+For CF app-to-app routing specifically, authentication alone is insufficient.
 Without authorization enforcement, any authenticated app could access any route on the mTLS domain, defeating the purpose of platform-enforced security.

 ## Proposal

+GoRouter gains the ability to require client certificates for specific domains, with configurable identity extraction and authorization enforcement.
+This is implemented in phases:

+- **Phase 1a (mTLS Domain Infrastructure)**: GoRouter requires and validates client certificates for configured domains.
+The XFCC header is set with certificate details.
+This alone enables external client certificate validation.
+- **Phase 1b (CF Identity & Authorization)**: Optional, opt-in behavior where GoRouter extracts CF identity from Diego instance certificates and enforces authorization rules.
+This enables CF app-to-app routing and cross-CF federation.
+- **Phase 2 (Egress HTTP Proxy)**: Optional enhancement where the sidecar proxy automatically injects instance identity certificates, simplifying client adoption for CF app-to-app routing.

 ### Architecture Overview

+The diagram below shows CF app-to-app routing (the most complex use case).
+For external client certificate validation, only GoRouter and the backend app are involved—external clients connect directly to GoRouter with their certificates.

 ```mermaid
 flowchart LR